6 Days Lhasa Sightseeing and Namtso Lake

 Day 4 – Driving to Namtso Lake

 Today we are driving to the largest saltwater lake in Tibet.
 Namtso lake is situated in a stunning place, surrounded by snow-capped mountains.
 After visiting the lake, we will drive to the nearby town of Damshung where we will stay overnight.

 Day 5 – Returning to Lhasa

-After that, we will head back to Lhasa.
+In the morning, we will head back to Lhasa.